safiyaaideed/terminalapp/README.md

 # a 'start' feature

-Type start to begin the game and the array will b
+Type "start" to begin the game and the array will be shown.

 # a 'new game' and 'end game' feature.